danfeder/thunder_scheduler_v1/docs/progress-tracker.md

 - Next steps:
   1. ✅ Migrate testing framework from Jest to Vitest
   2. ✅ Fix integration tests to work with MSW v2
-  3. Test with real backend APIs
+  3. ✅ Test with real backend APIs
+  4. ✅ Implement basic performance monitoring
+  5. Before moving to Phase 2:
+     - Add more comprehensive tests for edge cases like network failures
+     - Test with larger datasets to ensure performance
-  4. Add tests for edge cases and error scenarios
+     - Add more tests for error scenarios with real APIs
-  5. Implement performance monitoring
+     - Implement more detailed performance metrics
+     - Add more sophisticated load time monitoring
+     - Further optimize caching strategies
   6. Prepare for Phase 2: Enhanced UI and Manual Adjustments
 - Detailed integration plan and progress tracking in docs/initial-integration-plan.md and docs/component-api-integration-plan.md
 - Migration plan from Jest to Vitest documented in docs/jest-to-vitest-migration-plan.md